kidd/blog/2025-05-23-range-and-perl-flipflop-operator.md

 }
 ```

-This uses the great range operator.
+This uses the great "flip flop" operator.
 And that operator deserves a few mentions/examples

 You can use it to print: